sharwell/Roslynator/docs/api/_ExternalTypesExtensions.md

-# Extension Methods of External Types
+# Extensions of External Types

 ## Namespaces